No. 57 Squadron RAF: Handley Page Victor (1959–1986)

 The squadron re-formed on 1 January 1959 at RAF Honington as part of the V bomber strategic nuclear force equipped with the Handley Page Victor B.1.
+In 1963 8 Victors were sent from Honington and Gaydon to support FEAF during the Indonesian Confrontation.
+Aircrew, Groundcrew and aircraft from 55 and 57 Squadrons rotated as required until August 1965 when 57 Sqn returned to Honington.
 In December 1965, the squadron moved to RAF Marham to take on the role of a tanker squadron with the Victor K.1 after the Vickers Valiant tanker fleet was withdrawn due to wing spar issues.

 In June 1976, the squadron began to convert over to the Victor K.2.
 On 25 June 1979, No. LVII Squadron helped support McDonnell Douglas Phantom FGR.2 XV424 across the Atlantic on its flight to mark the 60th anniversary of the Transatlantic flight of Alcock and Brown.

 In response to the Argentine invasion of the Falkland Islands on 2 April 1982, No. 57 Squadron, along with No. 55 Squadron, deployed to Wideawake Airfield, Ascension Island.
 The squadron went on to support the complex Operation Black Buck raids, which saw multiple extreme long-range missions launched against Port Stanley Airport, East Falkland, with Avro Vulcan B.2s in May and June 1982.

 In March 1984, No. LVII Squadron sent a detachment of Victors to RAF Leuchars, Fife, to participate in Exercise Teamwork 84.
 In 1985, the squadron helped support Panavia Tornado GR.1s of No. 27 Squadron participate in the Strategic Air Command Bomb Competition.
 No. 57 Squadron disbanded at RAF Marham on 30 June 1986, due to the operations in the Falklands using up a lot of the Victor fleet's remaining flying hours.

 Training unit (1992–present)

 Lockheed Hercules (1992–2002)

-The squadron number plate was assigned to the Lockheed C-130 Hercules training unit, then No. 242 Operational Conversion Unit, at RAF Lyneham on 1 June 1992 becoming No. 57 (Reserve) Squadron.
+The Lockheed C-130 Hercules training unit, No. 242 OCU, at RAF Lyneham, was reassigned as No. 57 (Reserve) Squadron on 1 June 1992.
 The unit continued flying the Hercules until 14 March 2002 when the squadron disbanded.

 Grob Tutor & Prefect (2008–present)

-On 1 October 2008, the No. 57 (R) Squadron plate was assigned to No. 2 Squadron, 1 EFTS as an Elementary Flying Training squadron, at RAF Wyton flying the Grob Tutor T.1.
+On 1 October 2008, another change saw No. 2 Squadron (part of 1 Elementary Flying Training School), at RAF Wyton, reassigned as the once-again re-formed No. 57 (R) Squadron, flying the Grob Tutor T.1.
 The squadron was then moved to RAF Cranwell, Lincolnshire, as part of No. 3 Flying Training School in 2014.

-On 1 February 2018, the RAF rescinded all squadron (Reserve) nameplates changing No. 57 (Reserve) Squadron to just No. 57 Squadron.
-In 2018, No. LVII Squadron converted over to the Grob Prefect T.1 as part of the UK Military Flying Training System contract.
+On 1 February 2018, the RAF rescinded all squadron (Reserve) suffixes, changing No. 57 (Reserve) Squadron to just No. 57 Squadron.
+In 2018, No. 57 Squadron converted over to the Grob Prefect T.1 as part of the UK Military Flying Training System contract.
 This sees student pilots from all three services undertake a 20-hour package before being streamed Fast Jet, Rotary or Multi-Engine (depending on service).